 When I first joined twitter, ages ago it seems, my intention was to tweet anonymously have some fun and never reveal who I was. @BettybooDubai my twitter handle was my alter ego, and twitter was somewhere where I could chat and make virtual friends across the world, particularly at a time when I was recovering from surgery and was not only quite housebound but also awake at all sorts of odd hours.
 I didn’t really ‘get’ twitter when I signed up, why on earth would strangers message me and I message strangers?
 I couldn’t figure it out and didn’t see why anyone would use twitter and what it was for, but anyway, bored and housebound I signed up after reading a post in Time Out Dubai which mentioned how strong twitter was in Dubai and I started following the top 10 twitterati accounts in Dubai at that time.
 Soon I made virtual friends and became au fait with passing the time of day and night with people across Dubai and indeed across the world.
 All well and good, it was occupying my time, I was making virtual new friends and twitter was relieving my boredom.

-And so as they say “the rest is history” and the secret is out, no longer mine to keep secret, I’m going to share the recipe for my Banoffee Pie so you can treat yourself to a rich, indulgent yet wonderful treat, but of course I may be a bit biased.
-I present to you : Banoffee Pie.
+I’m going to share the recipe for my Banoffee Pie so you can treat yourself to a rich, indulgent yet wonderful treat.
+But of course I may be a bit biased.
+I present to you my Banoffee Pie.

-So what is Banoffee – well it’s biscuit and butter base topped with indulgent soft rich caramel toffee, a layer of bananas, plenty of whipped cream and then topped off with some flaked chocolate.
+Banoffee Pie – biscuit and butter base topped with indulgent soft rich caramel toffee, a layer of bananas, plenty of whipped cream and then topped off with some flaked chocolate.